Garlic Chicken with White Wine Sauce

 - Salt and freshly ground black pepper

-- 2-3 whole heads of garlic, cloves separated (40 cloves) but not peeled
+- 2-3 whole heads of garlic, cloves separated (40 cloves), peeled

 - Olive oil

-- 3 large sprigs of fresh thyme
+- 6 large sprigs of fresh thyme

-2 Trim the chicken pieces of excess fat.
-Pat them dry and sprinkle pieces generously with salt and pepper.
-Heat 3 Tbsp olive oil in a Dutch oven (or a large thick-bottom pan with a tight fitting cover) on medium high.
-Working in batches, brown the chicken pieces on all sides.
+3 Brown the chicken: Heat 1 Tbsp olive oil in a Dutch oven (or a large thick-bottom pan with a tight fitting cover) on medium high heat.
+Working in batches, brown the chicken pieces on all sides, about 2 to 3 minutes per side.
 Lay the chicken pieces on the hot oil, do not move until browned, then turn over to other side using tongs.
 Remove from pan when browned.

-3 Add a little more olive oil to the pan if necessary.
-Add the garlic and sauté until golden brown, about 4 minutes.
-Add the wine and the herbs.
+5 Add the wine, thyme, chicken, cook until done: Add the wine and the sprigs of thyme.
 Bring to a boil.
-Add the chicken pieces.
+Add the chicken pieces, skin-side-up.
 Reduce the heat to medium low.
-Cover the pan and simmer until the chicken is cooked through.
-Move the chicken pieces from top to bottom every 5 minutes for about 20 minutes.
-Chicken is done when a meat thermometer inserted into thickest part reads 180°F for thighs and 170°F for breasts.
+Cover the pan and simmer until the chicken is cooked through, about 20-25 minutes.
+Chicken is done when a meat thermometer inserted into thickest part reads 160-165°F.

-Season to taste with salt and pepper.
+6 Season with salt and pepper, serve with sauce: Season to taste with salt and pepper.
 Transfer chicken pieces to a platter; spoon garlic sauce over the chicken.